10 must-see places to visit in Haute Savoie

 La Clusaz1h (car)2h15 (car)5h (TGV + car)

-Whether you travel as a couple, with family, looking for landscapes to photograph or trails to explore, Haute-Savoie has something to satisfy every desire.
-Here is a selection of iconic places, classified according to the type of experience you seek.
-Ideal for choosing the right place, at the right time, for the right person.
+Whether you travel as a couple, with family, seeking landscapes to photograph or trails to explore, Haute-Savoie has something to satisfy every desire.
+Here is a selection of emblematic places, classified by the type of experience you are looking for.
+The ideal way to choose the right place, at the right time, for the right person.

 PlaceCouplesFamiliesPhotographersHikers

-AnnecyRomantic walk, old townWater activities, beachesReflections, sunrises/ sunsetsLake cycling tour
+AnnecyRomantic walk, old townWater activities, beachesReflections, sunrises/ sunsetsBike tour around the lake

-ChamonixPanoramic views, adventureCable car + museumAlpine panoramasAccess to alpine hiking starts
+ChamonixPanoramic view, adventureCable car + museumAlpine panoramasAccess to alpine hike departures

-YvoireGarden, lakeside dinnerFun discoveryFlowers & architectureWalk along Léman
+YvoireGarden, lakeside dinnerFun discoveryFlowers & architectureWalk along Lake Léman

-Mer de GlaceIntense experience for twoTrain, ice caveGlacier, high mountainHike to Plan de l’Aiguille refuge
+Mer de GlaceIntense experience for twoTrain, ice caveGlacier, high mountainHike to the Plan de l’Aiguille refuge

 Visiting Haute-Savoie without a car: 4 itineraries for a gentle and grand immersion

-No need for a steering wheel to marvel in Haute-Savoie.
-Thanks to its networks of trains, buses, boats, and numerous cycle paths, this Alpine territory is perfectly suited for a car-free stay, more ecological and often more peaceful.
-Whether you are a fan of slow tourism, a curious traveler, or a visitor arriving by train, here are 4 ideas for immersive itineraries to experience without a car, in complete freedom.
+No need to have the wheel to be amazed in Haute-Savoie.
+Thanks to its train, bus, boat networks and numerous bike lanes, this alpine territory is perfectly suited for a car-free stay, more ecological and often more peaceful.
+Whether you are a fan of slow tourism, a simple curious traveler or a visitor arriving by train, here are 4 immersive itinerary ideas to enjoy without a car, in complete freedom.

 Itinerary 1: Annecy – Menthon-Saint-Bernard – Talloires – Doussard (by bike + boat)